What are the Most Popular Farrow & Ball Neutral Paint Colors? These are the 5 Best-Selling Shades

-I've had enough discussions with the designers on paint and color by now to know that if there is any paint color to avoid, it's a bright and pure white.
+I've had enough discussions with the designers on paint and color by now to know that if there is any color to avoid, it's a bright and pure white.
 In the wrong setting, pure white can feel gallery-like, creating a living space that feels cold, stark, and sterile.
 That's why we recommend warming up any space with a neutral lick of paint.
 With undertones of reds, browns, or yellows, these off-whites hold the power to bring a subtle warmth to your space, helping it to transition to a room that, once filled with your furniture and decor, feels cozy and cocooning.

 1. Elephant's Breath

-It's a warm mid-grey that was created by John Fowler, the notable English interior designer, and has an impressive way of changing with the light.
+It's a warm mid-gray that was created by John Fowler, the notable English interior designer, and has an impressive way of changing with the light.
 It's a great color for a south-facing living room, with a consistent stream of warm light pouring in throughout the day, Elephant's Breath feels warm, but it can become almost lilac in west-facing rooms.
 'It has a touch of magenta undertone, which is what makes it appear almost lilac in cooler lighting,' explains Patrick O'Donnell, brand ambassador and color consultant for Farrow & Ball.
 'Elephant's Breath is a renowned favorite,' he adds.

 For Gillian Gillies of Gillian Giles Interiors, a neutral is the best trim color around.
 'We believe that your trim is an opportunity to do much more than simply paint it pure white,' says Gillian.
 'In this third floor bedroom, we took inspiration for the trim color from the Cole & Son Nuvolette wallpaper.
 Painting the trim in a harmonious color – we used Farrow & Ball Elephant’s Breath.
 It blends the wall with the trim and the overall effect is soothing and luxurious.